-Red Velvet Cupcakes with Vanilla Cream Cheese Frosting
+Homemade Red Velvet Cupcakes

-They’re either from a box which feels like cheating, or they’re from scratch but are horribly dry, and you need a mixer and will dirty every bowl in your kitchen in the process.
+Red velvet cake and cupcakes are so popular, but so many problems tend to plague them.
+They’re either from a box, which feels like cheating, or they’re from scratch but are horribly dry, and you need a mixer and will dirty every bowl in your kitchen in the process.